HenryAlbu/auto-Instagram-posting-bot/README.md

 Go to the project directory
 `` cd auto-Instagram-posting-bot ``

-Install the requirments:
+Install the requirements:
 ``pip install -r requirements.txt``

 This project is Selenium based and requires a `chromedriver`.
 I have already included one in the project files for Chrome 81/Windows.
-If you want to get a newer version or for a diffrent OS, [download it here](https://sites.google.com/a/chromium.org/chromedriver/downloads) and drag and drop it into the directory.
+If you want to get a newer version or for a different OS, [download it here](https://sites.google.com/a/chromium.org/chromedriver/downloads) and drag and drop it into the directory.

 ## Running
 Just run: